amarula/chatgpt-code-review-gerrit-plugin/README.md

 - `gptMode`: Select whether requests are processed in Stateless or Stateful mode.
 For backward compatibility, the default value is `stateless`.
 To enable Stateful mode, set this parameter to `stateful`.
 - `gptModel`: The default model is `gpt-4o`.
 You can also configure it to `gpt-3.5-turbo` or `gpt-4-turbo`.
-- `gptSystemPrompt`: You can modify the default system prompt ("Act as a PatchSet Reviewer") to your preferred prompt.
+- `gptSystemPromptInstructions`: You can customize the default stateless system prompt ("Act as a PatchSet Reviewer") to your preferred prompt.
+This same prompt is also used as the assistant instructions in stateful mode.
 - `gptReviewTemperature`: Specifies the temperature setting for ChatGPT when reviewing a Patch Set, with a default setting of 0.2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.